ShreetiBiswal/FederalLearning/README.md

 # Federated Learning Framework for Skewed Medical Data

 > **Overview**: A custom Federated Learning (FL) architecture designed to tackle catastrophic gradient explosion and client drift in highly skewed (**Non-IID**) environments.
-It introduces the **Harmonic Mean Class-Weighted (WSM-HM)** aggregation algorithm to protect minority hospitals with rare diseases from being overwritten by majority dictator nodes, and compares it against standard **IID** baselines.
+It utilizes advanced mathematical aggregations like **Harmonic Mean Class-Weighted (WSM-HM)** and **SCAFFOLD** to protect minority hospitals with rare diseases from being overwritten by majority dictator nodes, and compares them against standard **FedAvg** baselines.

+This project is specifically engineered for **Full-Participation Cross-Silo FL environments** (e.g., sophisticated hospital networks) running heavily on secure **CPU-bound** computational pipelines.

 ---

 ## 🏗️ Architecture

-This project uses a hybrid architecture:
+This project strictly utilizes a hybrid, full-participation architecture:
-* **Central Aggregator (Server)**: A Node.js `socket.io` server responsible for routing, receiving weights, and calculating advanced mathematical aggregations (FedAvg, Class-Weighted, Harmonic Mean).
+* **Central Aggregator (Server)**: A Node.js `socket.io` server responsible for routing, receiving weights, and calculating advanced global aggregations (`fedavg`, `scaffold`, `wsm_hm_class_weighted`).
 * **Hospital Nodes (Clients)**: Python-based PyTorch clients simulating individual hospitals.
-They train locally on their isolated data partitions and upload delta weights to the server.
+They train locally on their isolated data partitions using SGD (no Adam to preserve SCAFFOLD identities) and upload delta weights or control variates to the server.
-* **Global Evaluator**: A dedicated Python script that monitors the true global accuracy of the master model on a balanced test set, tracking specific algorithms and parameters.
+* **Global Evaluator**: A dedicated Python script (`server_evaluator.py`) that passively monitors the true global accuracy of the master model on a balanced test set during training.
+* **Automation Orchestrator**: An overarching Python manager (`run_experiments.py`) that automates the deployment of the server, evaluator, and clients simultaneously, managing background processes and logs safely.

 ---